oasis-tcs/mqtt/mqtt-sn-2.0/prose/editorial-content-timetravel/content-autobahn.md

 -   **Will**: Stored in Bit 1 and if set to 1 it indicates that the Will Flags and the Will Data sections are present

--   **Authentication**: Stored in Bit 2 and indicates the authentication exchange to follow
+-   **Auth**: Stored in Bit 2 and indicates if the packet contains authentication data

 -   **Default Awake Messages**: A value between 0-15 to indicate the maximum number of messages a client shall receive during an AWAKE session.
     Specifying 0 will mean it is up to the gateway to determine how many messages it will send, which may be unbounded.